apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### CoreDNS

 ## Errors
-- CrashLoopBackoff: When container gets restarted so many times
+- CrashLoopBackoff: When container gets restarted so many times.
+So container creation has an error somewhere.

 ## Components